 You can’t do anything to change their opinion.
 The good thing is you don’t have to.
 Respond with grace, apologize, and focus on getting more positive reviews instead of changing negative ones.

 If you just had a nice encounter with a customer in person or online, simply ask them to review you online.
-Even better if you have their email address as you can then send them an automated email asking for feedback.
+Even better if you have their email address as you can then send them an email survey.

-A common way to do this is to ask for their satisfaction on a scale from 1 to 10, as in an NPS survey.
-For instance, if they click 9 or 10 they will be asked to leave a review on a site like Tripadvisor.
+A common way to do this is to ask for their satisfaction on a scale from 1 to 10 or 0 to 10 (like in Net Promoter Score surveys).
+For instance, if they click 9 or 10 they will be asked to leave a review on a site like TripAdvisor.
 If they give you fewer points, they will be directed to a feedback form of your company.